 In the first session, we will meet for approximately 50 minutes.
 You will be asked questions to clarify your current situation and past history.
 We will discuss treatment options, establish an individualized plan for therapy, and begin to outline goals for future sessions.

-To work with Rachel Chazen, 50-minute sessions are $150.
+To work with Rachel Chazen, 45-minute sessions are $230.
 Most individuals and families are seen weekly and some transition to being seen every other week as progress is made on goals.
 For your convenience, all major credit cards and HSA accounts with check/debit capability are accepted through our EHR system.
 There is no surcharge for evening appointments.
-Reduced fees may be available to clients with demonstrated financial need.
+Prior to your first session, session fees and estimated costs will be discussed with you.
+You will receive a Good Faith Estimate in writing of expected costs for therapy, which is required by law under the No Surprises Act and is to be given to all uninsured, out-of-network, or self-paying clients for services offered when scheduling care or when the client requests an estimate.

 Rachel Chazen Therapy does not work with insurance directly on your behalf.
 We can provide you with a Superbill to submit for reimbursement for out-of-network coverage.
 Most of our clients who submit Superbills receive some of out-of-pocket costs back; however, this submission does require a mental health diagnosis.
 Due to parity laws, both in-person and telehealth therapy services are reimbursed at the same rates.
 You may also use your HSA/FSA checking account/debit card as a credit card to pay for therapy with pre-tax money set aside for health care expenses.